jamesgraves/example-go-app/README.md

 lib.go	LICENSE  README.md
 ```

-As before, the library is somewhat unambitious.
+As with the omicron library, upsilon is also somewhat unambitious.

 ```
 $ cat src/github.com/upstream-author/upsilon/lib.go